foopgp/foopgp-hugowebsite/content/english/blog/2026-07-01-onak-foopgp.md

 Our work ships as **`onak-foopgp`**, a Debian source and binary package distinct from Debian's official `onak`.

-This split is not a divorce.
-The five core hardenings (see "what we cleaned up") are proposable as upstream pull requests, and so is the templating engine.
-The foopgp flavour — the two-column template, the seven-language landing page, the footer `contact` link to the operator's key — is an editorial choice: it should not silently impose itself on a vanilla onak administrator through a Debian upgrade.
-Hence the distinct name.
+We hope this fork will not last.
+Our new features (see "what we put in place") can be merged upstream, and so can the templating engine.
+The foopgp flavour — the two-column template, the seven-language landing page, the footer `contact` link to the operator's key — is an editorial choice: it should not silently impose itself on a vanilla onak administrator following a Debian upgrade.

 Conversely, our branch stays periodically rebase-able onto upstream.
-Every improvement upstream ships, we pick it up.
+Every improvement in onak's `main` branch, we pick it up.

 ## Where we go next

 The keyserver is one step on a longer path.
 Our roadmap:

 - **Back the storage with [uetree](https://foopgp.org/documents/en/draft-foopgp-uetree-00.txt)** — our git-distributed, signed identity registry.
 A `keydb_uetree` backend (spec in progress) would let onak serve certificates from a uetree tree — backed up, synchronised, and sharded through git.
 - **Where available, use [WKD and WKS](https://datatracker.ietf.org/doc/draft-koch-openpgp-webkey-service/) as the source of truth** (from the mail domain's DNS).
-Keyservers can then become what they should have remained: a lookup cache and a WoT store.
+Keyservers can then become what they should have remained: a cache of public data that can be queried to build and navigate our [Webs of Trust](https://en.wikipedia.org/wiki/Web_of_trust).

 ## Try it